enMedD/enmedd-ai/backend/enmedd/connectors/README.md

 <!-- DANSWER_METADATA={"link": "https://github.com/danswer-ai/danswer/blob/main/backend/danswer/connectors/README.md"} -->

-# Writing a new CHP Connector
+# Writing a new enMedD AI Connector

-This README covers how to contribute a new Connector for CHP.
+This README covers how to contribute a new Connector for enMedD AI.
 It includes an overview of the design, interfaces, and required changes.

 Thank you for your contribution!